Family Style Sushi: Chirashi and Oshizushi Trays

 Tracy Matsue Loeffelholz

-Tracy is passionate about sharing the traditional Japanese cooking she learned as a fourth-generation Yonsei in Hawaii and exploring how ancient washoku principles can be applied to modern home kitchens.
-She is a recipe developer for Providence Heart Institute, teaches washoku cooking classes on Bainbridge Island and in Seattle, and is the founder of Bainbridge Island Miso.
-She has run a test kitchen working with international chefs to prepare their recipes for online cooking classes with American home cooks.
-She has certificates from the Institute for Integrative Nutrition and Harvard’s CHEF culinary coaching program.
+Tracy is passionate about sharing the traditional Japanese cooking she learned as a fourth-generation Nikkei in Hawaii.
+She regularly teaches Washoku cooking classes on Bainbridge Island and in Seattle at The Pantry.
+She is a recipe developer for Providence Heart Institute, and became interested in teaching when she ran a test kitchen that prepared international chefs for online cooking classes with American home cooks.
+She is a graduate of the Institute for Integrative Nutrition and Harvard’s CHEF culinary coaching program.
 Website: IngredientsCount.com Instagram: @ingredientscount

 Go to Top